Improved Lower Bounds for QAC0: Abstract

 \section{Abstract}

 In this work, we establish the strongest known lower bounds against \QACZ, while allowing its full power of polynomially many ancillae and gates.
-Our two main results show that: \begin{enumerate} \item Depth~$3$ \QACZ circuits cannot compute \PARITY regardless of size, and require at least $\Omega(\exp(\sqrt{n}))$ many gates to compute \MAJORITY. \item Depth~$2$ circuits cannot approximate high-influence Boolean functions (e.g., \PARITY) with non-negligible advantage in depth~$2$, regardless of size. \end{enumerate} We present new techniques for simulating certain \QACZ circuits classically in \ACZ to obtain our depth~$3$ lower bounds.
+Our two main results show that: \begin{enumerate} \item Depth~$3$ \QACZ circuits cannot compute \PARITY regardless of size, and require at least $\Omega(\exp(\sqrt{n}))$ many gates to compute \MAJORITY. \item Depth~$2$ circuits cannot approximate high-influence Boolean functions (e.g., \PARITY) with non-negligible advantage, regardless of size. \end{enumerate} We present new techniques for simulating certain \QACZ circuits classically in \ACZ to obtain our depth~$3$ lower bounds.
 In these results, we relax the output requirement of the quantum circuit to a single bit (i.e., no restrictions on input preservation/reversible computation), making our depth~$2$ approximation bound stronger than the previous best bound of \cite{rosenthal2021qac0}.
 This also enables us to draw natural comparisons with classical \ACZ circuits, which can compute \PARITY exactly in depth~$2$ using exponential size.
-Our proof techniques further suggest that, for inherently classical decision problems, constant-depth quantum circuits do not necessarily provide more power than their classical counterparts.
+Our proof techniques further suggest that, for boolean total functions, \QACZ circuits do not necessarily provide more power than their classical counterparts.
 Our third result shows that depth~$2$ \QACZ circuits, regardless of size, cannot exactly synthesize an $n$-target nekomata state (a state whose synthesis is directly related to the computation of \PARITY).
-This complements the depth~$2$ exponential size upper bound of \cite{rosenthal2021qac0} for approximating nekomatas (which is used as a sub-circuit in the only known constant depth \PARITY upper bound).
+This complements the depth~$2$ exponential size upper bound of \cite{rosenthal2021qac0} for approximating nekomata (which is used as a sub-circuit in the only known constant depth \PARITY upper bound).
+Finally, we argue that approximating \PARITY in \QACZ, with at least $1/\polylog(n)$ advantage on average, is just as hard as computing it exactly.
+Thus, extending our techniques to higher depths would also rule out approximate circuits for \PARITY and related problems.

 \pagenumbering{arabic}